 “No man ever steps in the same river twice, for it's not the same river and he's not the same man.”

-5. Give up on “shutting the office door”.
+5. For as long as you're unschooling, give up on “shutting the office door”.

 Speaking of dreams, many people – especially those who come from a corporate background – are accustomed to a time in their day when they can shut off.
 They say things like, “I just want to be able to close the office door, shut off for a while, you know?”
 Yes.
 Yes, I do know.

 That shut-the-door time is elusive when you’re running a business.
 It’s also elusive when you’re unschooling.
 When you’re unschooling AND running a business?
 For many, it’s no longer a reasonable expectation.

 If you would like to work towards this, by all means, work towards it.
 But frothing yourself up in a mess of pain because you JUST get no TIME for yourSELF helps nobody.

 6. There is no such thing as a top priority.

 It’s very fashionable to say, “my kids are my top priority” when we’re considering running a business while unschooling.
 There’s nothing wrong with that.
 But when everything is blended – when work and learning and eating and laundry and romance are all mixed up in the same place – domains lose their boundaries.
 The pieces of your life cease to be discrete, and because of that, there are no pieces to prioritize.

 It’s nice to say, “I’ll drop everything for my kids”, but it’s a mercurial concept.
 I’ll drop everything when my children need me, yes – but they also need a roof over their head, and I’m not going to put that in jeopardy because they’re bored.

 Prioritizing – nice, neat lists of the things we value and commit to, in a nice, neat order that never changes – is for people with nice, neat lives, full of nice, neat categories.
 If that is you, I commend you.
 If that is not, please don’t feel guilty.